Tricephalous (comics): Fictional character biography

-Tricephalous is a three-headed creature (similar to Godzilla's King Ghidorah) that was created on Monster Island by the Deviants under the command of Kro.
-When Monster Island was attacked by Monster Hunters, Warlord Kro had Tricephalous attack while Kro escaped.
-Though much of Monster Island was destroyed, Tricephalous became a servant of the Mole Man.
+Tricephalous is a three-headed creature who was created on Monster Island by the Deviants under the command of Kro.
+When Monster Island is attacked by Monster Hunters, Kro has Tricephalous attack while Kro escapes.
+Though much of Monster Island is destroyed, Tricephalous became a servant of the Mole Man.

-When the Fantastic Four arrived on Monster Island, Tricephalous tried to stop them.
-However, it was caught off guard and was defeated.
+When the Fantastic Four arrive on Monster Island, Tricephalous tries to stop them.
+However, it is caught off guard and defeated.

-A Skrull named De'Lila arrived looking for the Inorganic Technodrome and took over Tricephalous and the other monsters causing them to go on a rampage.
+A Skrull named De'Lila arrives looking for the Inorganic Technodrome and takes over Tricephalous and the other monsters, causing them to go on a rampage.
 When De'Lila is defeated, Tricephalous and the other monsters return to Monster Island with the Punisher on their trail.
 However, he abandons the chase after seeing the Fantastic Four.

-While Mole Man was in his castle at the time he was discussing letting Adam Warlock live on Monster Island, Tricephalous was shown circling Mole Man's castle.

-While Pip the Troll was having a picnic on Monster Island, Tricephalous was seen scouring for food.

-When Silver Surfer was visiting Adam Warlock, Tricephalous was shown with two unnamed monsters.

-To prevent the Fantastic Four from preventing him in his plan to create a pocket dimension, Aron the Rogue Watcher summoned Mole Man, Giganto, and Tricephalous to fight them.
-Thing defeated Tricephalous by grabbing his necks and throwing him into Super-Skrull.
+To prevent the Fantastic Four from preventing him in his plan to create a pocket dimension, Aron summons Mole Man, Giganto, and Tricephalous to fight them.
+Thing defeats Tricephalous by grabbing his necks and throwing him into Super-Skrull.

-Mole Man later sent Tricephalous and the other monsters to attack Manhattan.
-The Fantastic Four halted their attack by using Pym Particles to shrink them, causing them to retreat.
+Mole Man later sends Tricephalous and the other monsters to attack Manhattan.
+The Fantastic Four halt their attack by using Pym Particles to shrink the monsters, causing them to retreat.

 In The Immortal Hulk (2020), Roxxon acquires Tricephalous and uses it to wreak havoc in Arizona.
 However, Tricephalous is driven off by Rick Jones, who destroys its middle head.
 Tricephalous later appears in Fantastic Four (2024), where it is revealed to have regenerated its body.